Drug And Alcohol Addiction In Lexington, Kentucky

-Still, it’s true that people who think they are taking heroin or some kind of prescription painkiller like Oxycodone are actually getting a much stronger dose than anticipated, raising their chances of a fatal overdose.
-Because fentanyl is 50 to 100 times more powerful than heroin, it can be lethal at low levels.
+Still, it’s true that people who think they are taking Heroin or some kind of prescription painkiller like Oxycodone are actually getting a much stronger dose than anticipated, raising their chances of a fatal overdose.
+Because Fentanyl is 50 to 100 times more powerful than heroin, it can be lethal at low levels.

-Treating Addiction in Lexington
+Treating Addiction In Lexington

-Bevin also recommended a nationwide program similar to Kentucky’s prescription drug monitoring program KASPER, so that states can communicate about drug use across state lines.
-He mentioned a Kentucky program that has shown success in curbing hospital costs from babies who are born addicted to opioids.
-Thus far, the program has been able to reduce the average days spent in the neonatal intensive care unit and the costs associated with it, down from 30 to 5.
+Bevin also recommended a nationwide program, similar to Kentucky’s prescription drug monitoring program KASPER, so that states can communicate about drug use across state lines.
+He mentioned a Kentucky program that has shown success in curbing hospital costs from babies who are born addicted to Opioids.
+Thus far, the program has been able to reduce the average days spent in the neonatal intensive care unit and the costs associated with it (down from 30 to 5).

-It’s no secret that Kentucky and many states across the nation fall short of the number of beds needed to treat people with opioid-use disorders.
+It’s no secret that Kentucky and many states across the nation fall short of the number of beds needed to treat people with Opioid-use disorders.
 There is a Medicaid rule that prevents using federal dollars for addiction treatment facilities with more than 16 beds.
-Federal officials have already granted waivers to four states, and Kentucky is seeking the same.
+Federal officials have already granted waivers to 4 states, and Kentucky is seeking the same.
 The governor expressed his disdain for this rule and asked, “why does it exist?”

 Find Help Today

-If you or a loved one are fighting addiction or alcoholism in Lexington, Kentucky, you don’t have to do it alone.
+If you or a loved one is fighting addiction or alcoholism in Lexington, Kentucky, you don’t have to do it alone.
 There are treatment facilities in the Lexington area and around the country that can help patients overcome their struggles with substance abuse.
 Contact a treatment provider now to find out about available options.